veryacademy/Python-Beginner-PY001/002_Python_Inputs.md

 # Troubleshooting Challenge 3
 textInput = input("Enter your first name: ")
 numInput = input("Enter your age: ")
-print(textInput + str(numInput))
+print(textInput + int(numInput))
 ```

 #### **2. Pizza Slice Calculator**
-Create a pizza slice calculator which will calculate the amount of slices left to eat after the user enters the number of slices they have already eaten - assume the pizza has a maximum of 12 slices.
+Create a pizza slice calculator which will calculate the number of slices left to eat after the user enters the number of slices they have already eaten - assume the pizza has a maximum of 12 slices.

 #### **3. Age Calculator**
 Create an age calculator which will show users age on their next birthday.